lgblgblgb/USBasp/utils/Readme.txt

 	SPI master and providing data (not bi-directional ...).
 	You need to Python, and some of its components (eg: USB python modules) to be able to use it.

+usbasp.py

+	My Python utility with various (done or planned) functions, including the functionality of pipeout.py as well.
+Start it without arguments to get some help.
+Warning!
+Some functions can behave an USBasp with older firmware oddly, with crashing usbasp.py.
+It's harmless though.